QSMxT/qsmxt.github.io/index.md

 # QSMxT: Automated and Scalable QSM

-QSMxT is an *end-to-end* pipeline that automates the reconstruction, segmentation and analysis of <a href="/about-qsm" data-placement="top" data-toggle="popover" data-trigger="hover focus" data-content="What is QSM?
-Click to read more at /about-qsm">QSM</a> data across large groups of participants, from scanner images (DICOMs) through to susceptibility maps and quantitative outputs.
+QSMxT is an *end-to-end* pipeline that automates the reconstruction, segmentation and analysis of QSM data across large groups of participants, from scanner images (DICOMs) through to susceptibility maps and quantitative outputs.

 ## What is QSM?